-31 December 2022 External credit rating 12-month or lifetime ECL Gross carrying amount RO'000 Loss allowance RO'000 Net carrying amount RO'000

-31 December 2022 RO 000 RO 000 RO 000

-Trade and other receivables Ba3 Lifetime 23,263 - 23,263

-Cash at bank Ba3 12 months 1,520 1,520
+31 December 2023 External credit rating 12-month or lifetime ECL Gross carrying amount RO'000 Loss allowance RO'000 Net carrying amount RO'000 Trade and other receivables Ba1 Lifetime 1,058 - 1,058 Cash at bank Ba1 12 months 506 1,564 506 1,564 31 December 2022 Trade and other receivables Ba3 Lifetime 23,263 - 23,263 Cash at bank Ba3 12 months 1,520 1,520 24,783 24,783

-24,783 24,783

-31 December 2021

-Trade and other receivables Ba3 Lifetime 18,788 - 18,788

-Cash at bank Ba3 12 months 1,705 1,705

-20,493 20,493

 The Company measures the loss allowance for trade receivables at an amount equal to lifetime ECL using the simplified approach.
-The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
-The Company has not accounted for ECL against OPWP and MEM receivables because these are government and/or government owned entities and taking into account the historical default experience and the current credit ratings of the Government, the management of the Company has assessed that there is no significant impairment loss.
+The expected credit losses on trade receivables are estimated using a provision matrix by reference to the past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.

+The Company has not accounted for ECL against OPWP and IGC receivables because these are government and/or government-owned entities and taking into account the historical default experience and the current credit ratings of the Government, the management has assessed that there is no significant impairment loss.